 Currently I work full-time as a developer at EventMobi.
-My primary focus is front-end development using Backbone.js and more recently Angular.js.
+My primary focus is front-end development using Angular.js and previously Backbone.js.
 Additionally, I help with other parts of the stack including those built in Node.js, PHP and Python.

 Before Computer Science